Deploying Astro to Fly: Part 1

 })

-In the Dockefile we are going to make use of GoStatic, a static web server written in Go, to serve the static files that are output from the build step.
+In the Dockerfile we are going to make use of GoStatic, a static web server written in Go, to serve the static files that are output from the build step.

 Dockerfile